peterpooyising/ConnectFour/README.md

 <strong>This is a project that I did to explore things which were not taught or used much during my Bootcamp
 - Javascript and Algorithms</strong><br><br>

-I decided to create a game because I like developing games; aside from creating websites.
+I decided to create a game because I like developing games.
 I chose ConnectFour because it was my favourite childhood game.
 The code is written in vanilla Javascript.

 I have not implemented the AI function yet.
 I will do so in the future with more knowledge on AI.